OFB Mobile App

 Documentary letter of credit

-2. The importer of goods applies for opening a letter of credit to the issuing bank.
+2. The importer applies to the issuing bank for a letter of credit.